Take a Bow (Madonna song): Critical reception

 In his 2011 review of Bedtime Stories, Brett Callwood of the Detroit Metro Times called the song "spectacular".
 Writing for Entertainment Weekly, Chuck Arnold called it "one of the most elegant, most un-Madonna-sounding things she’s ever done".
-While ranking Madonna's singles in honor of her 60th birthday, Jude Rogers from The Guardian placed the track at number 38, calling it a "compellingly cinematic orchestral drama".
+While ranking Madonna's singles, Jude Rogers from The Guardian placed the track at number 38, calling it a "compellingly cinematic orchestral drama".
 Matthew Jacobs, from The Huffington Post, placed it at number 19 of his list "The Definitive Ranking Of Madonna Singles", calling it her "most poetic ballad".
-Bianca Gracie from Idolator noted it as a "timeless ballad", adding that it "has warm strings and soaring harmonies with a hint of tragedy from Madonna’s somber vocals, which makes the end result all the more beautiful."
 Music writer James Masterton said it is "arguably one of Madonna's best records for ages".
 Pan-European magazine Music & Media deemed it "an elegant ballad, a perfect alternative to prosaic lullabies."
 They added, "The intro could be mistaken for jingle bells and fits in well with the season."
 A reviewer from Music Week gave it five out of five, calling it "an old-fashioned ballad, full of sweeping violin and vaguely oriental sounds.
 A natural single for Christmas."
 John Kilgo from The Network Forty described it as "sexy and smooth".
 Stuart Bailie from NME viewed it as "a return to the True Blue era of boss tunes, a swooning, goose-feather production that's clearly in awe of KD Lang's Ingenue.
 Maddy paraphrases Shakespeare and rewrite 'Send In the Clowns'; another curtain call beckons."
 Another NME editor, Alex Needham, opined it was a "gorgeously constructed song by any standards".